-The four stages will repeat cyclically throughout the night until you wake up.
-In general, each lasts about 90-120 minutes.
+The average length of the first NREM-REM sleep cycle is 70 to 100 minutes.
+The second, and later, cycles are longer lasting—approximately 90 to 120 minutes.
 Most adults need between 7-8 hours of sleep per night.
 Less than that can leave you feeling tired and may eventually cause health problems, while more than that (9 hours or more) can also be unhealthy over long periods.

 Why Is Sleep So Important?

 You already know that a good night’s sleep can help your mind and body to recharge, but it goes a lot deeper than that.

 First, it plays a critical role in your physical health.
 During sleep, your body goes to work repairing all the damage that it suffered during the day.
 It heals your heart and blood vessels, fortifies the immune system, repairs cells, synthesizes new protein and hormones, and much more.